LowellInstruments/ddh_new/docs/source/hardware.rst

 As mentioned, DDH come already setup.
-Out of curiosity, these are some steps involved when building one from scratch:
+Out of curiosity, these are some steps involved when building one from scratch or to clone one already built:

 .. toctree::
    :maxdepth: 1

    hw-build
+   hw-clone